AL333Z/ReactiveApplication/reactive_programming/functional_reactive_programming.md

 # Functional Reactive Programming

-Functional reactive programming has its origin with *Fran* (Functional reactive animation), a Haskell library by Conal Elliott for interactive animations.
+Functional reactive programming has its origin with *Fran* (Functional reactive animation), a Haskell library for interactive animations by Conal Elliott.
 Elliott found it difficult to express the *what* of an interactive animation abstracting from the *how*, and built a set of expressive and recursive data types, combined with a declarative programming language.

 Informally, **functional reactive programming** is a programming paradigm which brings a notion of **time** in the functional programming paradigm, providing a conceptual framework for implementing reactive systems.
 Infact, FRP let the application achieve reactivity by providing constructs for specifying *how behaviors change in response to events*.